KimAdam24/web-security-scanner/README.md

 - **Multi-Site Scanning**: Scans multiple websites in a single run of the tool

-- **JSON Export**: Saves a detailed report of the tool's finding to a structures JSON file for further analysis
+- **JSON Export**: Saves a detailed report of the tool's findings to a structured JSON file

-- **Security Scoring**: Automatically scores websites based on the security headers found
+- **Security Scoring**: Automatically scores websites based on the security headers

 ## Usage